craftcms/shopify/README.md

 ## Querying Products

-Products can be queried like any other element in the system.
+Products can be queried like any other [element type](https://craftcms.com/docs/5.x/development/element-queries.html) in Craft.

 A new query begins with the `craft.shopifyProducts` factory function: